haosulab/ManiSkill2-Learn/README.md

 ### Pretrained Models and Example Videos

 We have provided pretrained models (for tasks that achieve >10% performance) in our google drive.
 We have also provided example videos to showcase success and failures of each task using our models.

+**Update Mar.
+2, 2023: The original pretrained models that were released (in Oct 2022) does not adapt to the current ManiSkill2 (v0.4) environments where the camera configurations were changed from when these models were trained.
+This causes significantly worse evaluation results.
+Please retrain the models yourself for now.**

 You can download them through the following script: